-In certain species within Aulacoseira, separation spines are formed by some valves, causing the frustules within a chain to break apart.
-Separation spines are long, in contrast to short, linking spines that join frustules together.
+In certain species of Aulacoseira, long spines formed by some valves which cause frustules within a chain to separate from each other.
+By contrast, short, linking spines join frustules together.

-Setae are simple or robust extensions of the diatom valve.
-They are more elongate than spines and found in the genera Chaetoceros and Bacteriastrum.
-Setae function to join frustules together to form chains and maintain buoyancy of colonies in a planktonic environment.
+A simple or robust extension of the diatom valve.
+The plural form is setae.
+Setae are more elongate than spines and are found in the genera Chaetoceros and Bacteriastrum.
+They join frustules together to form chains and maintain the buoyancy of colonies in a planktonic environment.

 The process by which a structure is formed from the deposition of silica